 What to cook for dinner this week:

 1.)
 Southwest Summer Corn Chowder 2.)
 Skillet Cod with Blackened Corn Relish and Tomato Bacon Salad 3.)
 Stuffed Poblano Peppers and Watermelon Salad 4.)
-Paprika Chicken with Bell Peppers, Yogurt Sauce and Smashed Potatoes 5.)
+Paprika Chicken with Bell Peppers, & Yogurt Sauce 5.)
 Black Bean Tostadas with Corn Salsa and Enchilada Cream 6.)
 Cocktail: Watermelon Tequila Spritzers